shruzberry/garden2/_notes/Sean's Garden/01 Original Ideas/🌱How to Take Notes.md

 	- Use the simple and singular noun form when possible
 		- exception would be a category such as Areas
 		- Use a title that best references it if it were using I a sentence
-		- If context is needed, place it in parentheses after the title E.g. [[🌰Items]]
+		- If context is needed, place it in parentheses after the title